 - A hard pulling force on your arm, pulling your arm out of the socket of the joint

-- Getting hit directly onto the front of your shoulder during a motor vehicle acciden
+- Getting hit directly onto the front of your shoulder during a motor vehicle accident

 If you had a shoulder dislocation once, the chances of the injury repeating itself is big.
 Instability of your shoulder stabilisers lead to recurring dislocations.
-If you get to this stage, the simplest of activities can cause a shoulder dislocation.
+If you get to this stage, the simplest of activities can cause a shoulder dislocation to happen again & again.
 To name a few:

 - Reaching out for your handbag from the back seat of your car